Biochemical-Networks/filament-sliding/README.txt

 To create a debug version of the code, define MYDEBUG as a variable.
 This is done in g++ by adding the "-DDEBUG" flag.
 In Code::Blocks, go to Project->Build Options->Debug->Compiler Settings-> #defines, and add MYDEBUG as a variable.

+The project uses the GNU Scientific Library (GSL) for some special functions.
+For this, make sure that the GSL is installed, and that the compiler knows where to find it.

 ### HOW TO RUN ###

 Set the parameter values in the file named parameters.txt (different name can be set by passing it to the constructor of Input).